foundersandcoders/ws-pure-functions-easy-testing/README.md

 We now have two easily testable functions, which we can chain together to get the same functionality we had before.

+Before you start the exercises, please look at this [example](https://github.com/foundersandcoders/master-reference/blob/master/coursebook/fragments/object-pass-by-reference.js) to understand how to copy an object.

 ## Exercises!

 In these exercises, you have a number of impure functions and a number of failing tests.
 Your task is to rewrite the functions (and not the tests!) to make sure that the tests pass and the functions are pure.